-Prerequisites: E, M, R, CIS 164 with a C or better.
+Prerequisites: E, M, R, CIS 164 or CIS 254 with a C or better.

 295 PROJECT MANAGEMENT, SPRING 3(3-0)

 Understand the genesis of project management, its concepts, skills, tools, techniques and its importance to improving the success of information technology projects.